 The flavor that caught our eye was the Tropical Chile, a giant yeast doughnut glazed with a chili-spiked passion fruit icing.
 It was tangy, hot, and sweet.
 Delightful.

-Continue reading ‘Sweets and the City: Cake, Paletas and more!’
+Continue reading ‘New York City Sweets: Cake, Paletas and more!’

 At the pace I’m writing these days, I’ll be posting my 2015 “Year in Delicious” retrospective sometime in early spring.
 So it goes… Onward!